-In a situation such as this, the best thing would be to install new wiring.
-However this not only could be expensive, but damaging as well.
-Walls and ceilings may need to be broken open to re-route old dried and brittle cables and install new wiring.
+In a situation where the original wiring insulation has degraded, the best thing would be to install new wiring.
+However that not only could be expensive, but damaging as well.
+Walls and ceilings may need to be broken open to re-route or remove old dried and brittle cables and install new wiring.

 Turn off the power.
 You will need to remove the old pancake junction box.
 Do it carefully so as to not damage the existing wiring.
 Often, wiring from that era of home construction now has dry, brittle insulation on it.
 Any disturbance to the wires could cause the insulation to break off.

 Make sure that you identify each conductor in the box before you take apart the splices.
 The color coding is almost gone on these wires.
 The wires are likely to be soldered and taped.
 The insulation on the wires will break off as you separate the conductors.
 Get a roll of white and a roll of black electrical tape.
 You may also need rolls of red and blue electrical tape.

 The gas pipe will be a hindrance to installing a new modern octagonal ceiling electrical box.
 Also it is quite likely that there is a piece of wood supporting the gas pipe or the pipe may be attached to the side of a ceiling joist.